vitiral/wake/README.md

 > it aims to accomplish is within reach, but is not yet functional.
 Currently
 > it can only store local dependencies in a store and resolve a local PKG file.

-**wake** is a functional package manger and build system for the web.
+**wake** is a functional package manager and build system for the web.
 Its basic architecture is to enable the utmost _simplicity_ and _extensibility_ in a pkg and build system.
 It is inspired from other build tools such as Nix, Bazel and portage but is not related to any of them directly.

 Its tennets are:
 - **Simplicity**: pkg retrieval and module builds are fully reproducible and are